duckmartians/Auto-Flow/README.md

 Markdown
 # AutoFlow Extension — Manual Installation (Chrome / Edge)

-This extension is not on the Chrome Web Store, so it is installed manually as an "unpacked" extension.
-It takes about a minute.
+This version of the extension may not yet be updated on the Chrome Web Store or is awaiting review, so it is installed manually as an "unpacked" extension.
+This process takes about a minute.

 [![Download Extension](https://img.shields.io/badge/Download-Extension%20(.zip)-blue?style=for-the-badge&logo=googlechrome)](https://github.com/duckmartians/Auto-Flow/raw/main/auto-flow-extension_10.8.58.zip)